Frequently Asked Questions

 What data is required to be collected?

-The statute requires each law enforcement agency in the state to report incidents described in Chapter 10.118.030 RCW (1)(a) through (t), as well as noted in subsection (3) “any additional incidents and data required by the statewide use of force data program developed in section 3, chapter 326, Laws of 2021”.
+The statute requires each law enforcement agency in the state to report incidents described in Chapter 10.118.030 RCW opens a new window (1)(a) through (t), as well as noted in subsection (3) “any additional incidents and data required by the statewide use of force data program developed in section 3, chapter 326, Laws of 2021”.

 The approved recommendations (PDF) constitute the statewide use of force data program, as noted in Senate Bill 5259 (PDF) Section 3 (4).
 Including limited incident-based data on all calls for service was recommended by the state advisory group and approved by the Office of the Attorney General.